I would like to purchase 2-3 amazon puffers Russell

 Water Region: Top

-The Freshwater Barracuda is normally very peaceful when kept in a community tank as long as their tankmates are to big to hit in their mouth.
-They occupy and feed in the upper part of the tank so it is best to avoid other surface feeding fish.
-Tankmates that are territorial should not be housed with this fish.
+The Freshwater Barracuda is normally very peaceful when kept in a community tank as long as its tankmates are too big to fit in its mouth.
+These fish occupy and feed in the upper part of the tank, so it is best to avoid other surface-feeding fish.
+Also, territorial tankmates should not be housed with this fish.
 Middle to bottom feeders are the best choice for tankmates.
-These fish will do well their own kind and as juveniles will sometimes school together.
-As they age they become more solitary but will still school at times.
+These fish will do well with their own kind and as juveniles will sometimes school together.
+As they age, they become more solitary but will still school at times.
 They are best kept singly, as a pair, or in groups of 4 or more.

-Temperament: Peaceful - Will eat anything that can fit into its mouth, but peaceful with like sized fish.
+Temperament: Peaceful - It will eat anything that can fit into its mouth, but it is peaceful with similar-sized fish.

 Peaceful fish (): Monitor

 Aggressive (): Threat